deepfence/golang_deepfence_sdk/client/docs/ReportersSearchScanReq.md

 ### NewReportersSearchScanReq

-`func NewReportersSearchScanReq(resourceFilters ReportersSearchFilter, scanFilters ReportersSearchFilter, window ModelFetchWindow, ) *ReportersSearchScanReq`
+`func NewReportersSearchScanReq(nodeFilters ReportersSearchFilter, scanFilters ReportersSearchFilter, window ModelFetchWindow, ) *ReportersSearchScanReq`

 NewReportersSearchScanReq instantiates a new ReportersSearchScanReq object This constructor will assign default values to properties that have it defined,